Qureos

 Qualifications:

-• Demonstrated commitment to, and experience with, diversity, equity, and/or inclusion work
+• Demonstrated commitment to, and experience with, diversity, equity, and inclusion work

 Equal Employment Opportunity Statement: